-The above iterative schemes includes various optimization methods including gradient descent with $A_k = -\gamma_k I$.
-In greatest generality, \eqref{def:wgd} consists of preconditioned gradient descent, where the preconditioner $-A_k$ depends on the timestep.
-The next lemma proves that the transformer with parameters in \eqref{eq:sparse_attention} has a one-to-one correspondence with $k$-step preconditioned gradient methods using $-A_1,\dots, -A_k$.
+See \autoref{pf:express} for a proof.
+The iterative scheme \eqref{def:wgd} includes various optimization methods including gradient descent with $A_\ell = \gamma_\ell I_d$, and (adaptive) preconditioned gradient descent, where the preconditioner $A_\ell$ depends on the time step.
+In the upcoming sections, we characterize how the optimal $\{A_\ell\}$ are linked to the input distribution.